Sybio/GifCreator/README.md

 NOTE: This is just a working copy (fork) of https://github.com/Sybio/GifCreator, for some wording fixes (partly inherited from the original [GIFEncoder](https://gist.github.com/allometry/1438842) from Laszlo Zsidi), some code cosmetics, and (possibly upcoming) customizations.
-All the rest below is just Clément Guillemain's original README (apart from updating the names changed in this version).
+All the rest below is mostly just Clément Guillemain's original README (apart from API name updates, slight wording changes, adding the Deps. section etc.).

 # ================================
 # AnimGif